 98. Don’t be afraid to show your #Disneyside.
 Forget being a grownup for the time you are at Disney.
 It was part of Walt’s vision for you to enter a world of Fantasy while at Disney.
 Wear Disney ears, play with the characters, watch the parades, and look for the magic no matter your age!

 99. Make your trip more fun by Disneybounding.
 Disneybounding is dressing in the color schemes of your favorite characters.
-Hot Topic has a lot of great Disney items at a reasonable price!
+Hot Topic and Torrid (for us plus-size princesses) has a lot of great Disney items at a reasonable price!

 100. Shop for souvenirs at outlet stores.
 If you don’t have a car on property, use Uber or Lyft.